bj00rn/ha-saleryd-ftx/README.md

 Name | System name.
 Must be unique. |
 Websocket IP | IP adress of the HRV system on the local WIFI network |
 Port | Port number for websocket connection | 3001
-Enable maintenance settings | Enable altering HRV system configuration set by the installer from Home Assistant.
+Enable installer settings | Altering HRV system configuration set by the installer from Home Assistant.
 Don't alter these settings unless you know what you are doing | False
-Maintenance password | Maintenance password.
-Required for maintenance settings |
+Installer password | Installer password.
+Required for installer settings |

 ## Troubleshooting